-When we were kids, we were amazed that Superman could travel faster than a speeding bullet.
+When we were kids, we were amazed that Superman could travel "faster than a speeding bullet."
 We could even picture him, chasing down a projectile fired from a weapon, his right arm outstretched, his cape rippling behind him.
 If he traveled at half the bullet's speed, the rate at which the bullet moved away from him would halve.
 If he did indeed travel faster than the bullet, he would overtake it and lead the way.
 Go, Superman!

 Two important principles underpinned his theory.
 The first stated that the same laws of physics apply equally in all constantly moving frames of reference.
-The second said that the speed of light -- about 186,000 miles per second (300,000 kilometers per second) -- is constant and independent of the observer's motion or the source of light.
-According to Einstein, if Superman were to chase a light beam at half the speed of light, the beam would continue to move away from him at exactly the same speed.
+The second said that the speed of light — about 186,000 miles per second (300,000 kilometers per second) — is constant and independent of the observer's motion or the source of light.
+According to Einstein, if Superman were to chase a light beam at half the speed of light, the beam would continue to move away from him at exactly the same speed [source: Stein, AMNH.org].

 According to this equation, mass and energy are the same physical entity and can be changed into each other.
 Because of this equivalence, the energy an object has due to its motion will increase its mass.
 In other words, the faster an object moves, the greater its mass.
 This only becomes noticeable when an object moves really quickly.
 If it moves at 10 percent the speed of light, for example, its mass will only be 0.5 percent more than normal.
-But if it moves at 90 percent the speed of light, its mass will double.
+But if it moves at 90 percent the speed of light, its mass will double [source: LBL.gov].